 “The amount of drugs we used in the patch is much less than those used in oral medication or an injected dose.
-This lowers the drug ingredient costs while our slow-release design minimises its side effects,” said Asst Prof Xu.
+This lowers the drug ingredient costs while our slow-release design minimizes its side effects,” said Asst Prof Xu.

-Obesity which results from an excessive accumulation of fat is a major health risk factor for various diseases, including heart disease, stroke and type-2 diabetes.
+Obesity which results from an excessive accumulation of fat is a major health risk factor for various diseases, including heart disease, stroke, and type-2 diabetes.
 The World Health Organisation estimates that 1.9 billion adults in the world are overweight in 2016 with 650 million of them being obese.

-“What we aim to develop is a painless patch that everyone could use easily, is unobtrusive and yet affordable,” said Prof Chen, a biotechnology expert who researches on obesity.
+“What we aim to develop is a painless patch that everyone could use easily, is unobtrusive and yet affordable,” said Prof Chen, a biotechnology expert who researches obesity.
 “Most importantly, our solution aims to use a person’s own body fats to burn more energy, which is a natural process in babies.”

-Under the two scientists’ guidance at NTU’s School of Chemical and Biomedical Engineering, research fellow Dr Aung Than conducted experiments which showed that the patch could suppress weight gain in mice that were fed a high fat diet and reduce their fat mass by over 30 per cent, over a period of four weeks.
+Under the two scientists’ guidance at NTU’s School of Chemical and Biomedical Engineering, research fellow Dr. Aung Than conducted experiments which showed that the patch could suppress weight gain in mice that were fed a high-fat diet and reduce their fat mass by over 30 percent, over a period of four weeks.

 Being able to deliver the drug directly to the site of action is a major reason why it is less likely to have side effects than orally delivered medication.

-The team estimates that their prototype patch had a material cost of about S$5 (US$3.50) to make, which contains beta-3 adrenergic receptor agonist combined with Hyaluronic acid, a substance naturally found in the human body and commonly used in products like skin moisturisers.
+The team estimates that their prototype patch had a material cost of about S$5 (US$3.50) to make, which contains beta-3 adrenergic receptor agonist combined with Hyaluronic acid, a substance naturally found in the human body and commonly used in products like skin moisturizers.

 Beta-3 adrenergic receptor agonist is a drug approved by the Federal Drug Administration of the United States and is used to treat overactive bladders, while T3 triiodothyronine is a thyroid hormone commonly used for medication for an underactive thyroid gland.

-Both have been shown in other research studies to be able to turn white fats brown, but their use in reducing weight gain is hampered by potentially serious side-effects and drug accumulation in non-targeted tissues if conventional drug delivery routes were used, such as through oral intake.
+Both have been shown in other research studies to be able to turn white fats brown, but their use in reducing weight gain is hampered by potentially serious side effects and drug accumulation in non-targeted tissues if conventional drug delivery routes were used, such as through oral intake.

 NTU’s Lee Kong Chian School of Medicine Associate Professor Melvin Leow, who was not affiliated with this study, said it is exciting to be able to tackle obesity via the browning of white fat, and the results were promising.